 for $\Re z>1$, where the right hand side is the Euler product representation and $p_k$ is the $k$-th prime number.
 Hereafter we adopt a notation $\hat{\zeta}(z)$ for $\Re z>0$ such as

 which is well regularized even in the critical strip $0<\Re z<1$.

-Considering the approximate expansion formula for the Riemann zeta function, we propose an evience for the elegant proof of the Riemann hyposesis in section 2.
-And in \S 3 we show the surrounding properties of the zereos for the Riemann zeta function by deforming the Euler product representation to the summation form on the critical line.
-We study the relation between the Euler product and the summation representation in section 4, and discuss the relation between distributions of zeros and primes in connection with the Sato-Tate conjecture in \S 5.
+Considering the approximate expansion formula for the Riemann zeta function, we propose an evidence for an elegant proof of the Riemann hypothesis in section 2.
+And in \S 3 we show surrounding properties of the zeros for the Riemann zeta function by deforming the Euler product representation to the summation form on the critical line.
+We study the relation between the primes and the zeros of the zeta function in connection with the Sato-Tate conjecture in section 4, and we will discuss the equations for these primes and zeros in \S 5.

 5mm